Cafe-style coffee at home

 Steaming Milk

-Much like making shots of espresso, steaming milk for a latte or flat white sounds complicated, but in practice it's pretty easy.
+Much like making espresso shots, steaming milk for a latte or flat white can sound complicated, but in practice, it's pretty easy.

-There are lots of different options which range from inexpensive frothing wands to very fancy models that you can control remotely using your phone.
+There are lots of options, ranging from inexpensive frothing wands to very fancy models you can control remotely with your phone.

 How much you want to spend really is up to you, but a machine with a steam wand will give the best results.